thegangtechnology/exco/README.md

 Parameters:
 - `label` label to match.
-- `max_row` Optional.
-Default value is 1.
-Indicate the number of rows below of label.
+- `max_empty_row_search` Optional.
+Default value is 0.
+Indicates the number of rows to search for non-empty cell below of label.

 ## Assumption